sayeedhussain/transactions-service/README.md

 Appropriate number of integration tests are added for each external component that `order-service` integrates with.
 No unit tests are added as the purpose is to demonstrate integration tests.

-Search for "INFO: " text in entire project to understand the reasoning for each of the integration tests added.
+Search for "INFO: " text in entire project to understand the reasoning for each integration test.

 ## External components `order-service` integrates with
 1. API services (notification-Service, loyalty-service)